camunda/camunda-docs-manual/content/user-guide/security.md

 Authorizations can be used to restrict a user from accessing a data object (such as a process or a task) and can be used to restrict how the user can interact with such data objects (read-only vs. modifications).
 Authorizations in Camunda are very powerful and it is recommended to read the corresponding [documentation entry on authorizations]({{< relref "user-guide/process-engine/authorization-service.md" >}}).

+### Throttle login attempts

+The engine gives option to throttle login attempts.
+The mechanism behind this is enabled by default.
+You can read more about it under Identity Service({{< relref "user-guide/process-engine/identity-service.md#throttle-login-attempts" >}}) in User Guide.

 ### Script Execution

 Camunda allows users to deploy scrips to be used by BPMN processes or DMN decision tables.
 This is a very flexible and powerful feature and facilitates changing business logic fast since generally scripts can be deployed at runtime without restarting the server.